 - About how it feels to be seen as a potential abuser; about whether they know someone who’s been abused; about whether they’ve witnessed domestic violence.
 Learn about how relationship abuse touches the lives of men and what we can do to stop it.

 - Mentor and teach young boys about how to be men in ways that don’t involved degrading or abusing girls and women.
 Volunteer to work with gender violence prevention programs, including anti-sexist men’s programs.
 Lead by example.

 - Approach gender violence as a MEN’s issue involving men of all ages and socioeconomic, racial and ethnic backgrounds.
-View men not only as perpetrators or possible offenders, but as empowered bystanders who can confront abusive peers.
+View men not only as perpetrators (those who choose to harm) or possible offenders, but as empowered bystanders who can confront abusive peers.